 Mandatory Training Requirements

-All applicants to the College of Applied Biologists are required to complete two mandatory training courses as a condition of registration with the College.
-Beginning in August 2022, current registrants of the College will be selected to complete the mandatory training courses; by December 31, 2024, all registrants of the College will have completed both the Code of Ethics and Professional Conduct course and the Indigenous Awareness course in order to gain or maintain registration.
+All applicants to the College of Applied Biologists are required to complete the College's two mandatory training courses as a condition of registration with the College.
+Beginning in August 2022, current registrants of the College will be selected randomly to complete the the College's mandatory training courses; by December 31, 2024, all registrants of the College will have completed both the Code of Ethics and Professional Conduct course and the Indigenous Awareness course in order to gain or maintain registration.
 The training is offered through the College's training portal and can be completed at any time by logging in and scrolling down to the Courses section.

 The two mandatory training courses are:

-- Code of Ethics and Professional Conduct course
+- Code of Ethics and Professional Conduct course - self paced online course.
+This course on average can be completed in an hour.

 The requirements for mandatory training are set out in section 57 of the Professional Governance Act.
 The College Council has established the Code of Ethics and Professional Conduct course and the Indigenous Awareness training course as the programs that must be completed in order to comply with the Act.
 Completing a course on the Code of Ethics has been a requirement for registration with the College previously, however the course changed in March 2021 in order to come into compliance with the Professional Governance Act and the new Code of Ethics and Professional Conduct.
 The course relates directly to the new Code of Ethics and Professional Conduct and all registrants will be required to take the new course in order to comply with the Act.